upendra243/upendra243.github.io/_posts/2018-02-01-guid-to-write-jekyll-post.md

 ---
 layout: post
-title : Write your first jekyll post subtitle : "A markdown guide to write post using jekyll"
+title : Write your first jekyll post description : How to write Jekyll markdown post subtitle : "A markdown guide to write post using jekyll"
 date: 2018-01-01 13:16:00
 author: "Upendra Pratap Kushwaha"